jonnonz1/nz-statute-book/acts/public/1908/commissions-of-inquiry-act-1908.md

 # Commissions of Inquiry Act 1908
-_Consolidation as at 2017-03-01_
+_Consolidation as at 2018-11-26_

-> An Act to consolidate certain enactments of the Parliament of New Zealand relating to commissions of inquiry appointed by the Governor-General in Council or by the Governor-General
+> An Act to consolidate certain enactments of the General Assembly relating to commissions of inquiry appointed by the Governor in Council or by the Governor

 ### 1 Short Title and savings
 (1) The Short Title of this Act is the Commissions of Inquiry Act 1908.